Gifted and Talented Program

 The Colorado Department of Education (CDE) requires that all Gifted and Talented students have an Advanced Learning Plan (ALP), and state that communication between parents, educators, and students are essential in the goal setting, development, and review of a gifted student's Advance Learning Plan.
 In order to comply with the CDE rules, parents must review and approve the completed ALP.

 Once the ALP is written, the Gifted Resource Teacher (me) will work with the student to help them reach their goals.
 I will meet with the student several times throughout the school year to check progress and to help with goal attainment.
-My focus up until parent/teacher conferences is to ensure all gifted students have written their ALP in Naviance.
-After parent/teacher conferences, I will focus on getting students to achieve their goals.
+My focus up until parent/teacher conferences is to ensure all gifted students have written their ALP in Schoolinks.
+After parent/teacher conferences, my focus is on getting students to achieve their goals.